 Hint.
 The tnsnames.ora file is syntax sensitive.
-Always check the correctness of new settings when making changes to this file.
+Always check the new settings are correct when making changes to this file.

-In some cases, when you specified the correct settings in the tnsnames.ora file and checked the correctness of the connection using tnsping, SQL Developer does not list available db connections.
+In some cases, SQL Developer does not list available DB connections, even if you have specified the correct settings in the tnsnames.ora file and checked the correctness of the connection using tnsping.

 Note.
 If you have installed the Oracle client software and configured connections in tnsnames.ora, Oracle SQL Developer automatically populates the Connections navigator pane.
 The alias list contains net service names defined in tnsnames.ora.

-By default, Oracle SQL Developer looks for the tnsnames.ora file in the oracle_home /network/admin/tnsnames.ora folder, as well in the following registry keys:
+By default, Oracle SQL Developer looks for the tnsnames.ora file in the oracle_home /network/admin/tnsnames.ora folder and in the following registry keys:

-If the list of connections is empty, then SQL Developer didn’t find the tnsnames.ora file in the specified directories.
-You can specify the path to the tnsnames.ora file manually.
+If the list of connections is empty, it means that SQL Developer didn’t find the tnsnames.ora file in the specified directories.
+In this case, you can manually specify the path to the tnsnames.ora file.

-- Start SQL Developer and go to Tools > Preferences;
+- Open the PL/SQL Developer and go to Tools > Preferences;

-- In the Preferences option, expand the Database component, click on Advanced, and under the “Tnsnames Directory”, browse to the folder where your tnsnames.ora file is located;
+- In the Preferences option, expand the Database component, click on Advanced, and under the “Tnsnames Directory” browse to the folder containing your tnsnames.ora file;

 - Now in SQL Developer select Connections and click New Connection;